griffinpuc/tangen-instrumentsim/README.md

 ~~~~

 Replace <filepath> with the path to your Results.JSON or RawData.JSON and the file will be added to
-the instrument instance's **/tdx/getResults** call, queing it to be sent out.
+the instrument instance's **/tdx/getResults** queue, queing it to be sent out.

 &nbsp;